 Let’s start with the obvious.

 It all came down to Cardiff.

-Ireland arrived at the Cardiff City Stadium on Monday night knowing anything less than three points against a high-flying Wales side would end their World Cup dreams.
+Ireland arrived at the Cardiff City Stadium in their final Group D game knowing anything less than three points against a high-flying Wales side would end their World Cup dreams.

 The boys in green produced a typically courageous and disciplined performance, typified by SHane Duffy’s massive performance at the heart of the defence, though every player played his part in the Welsh capital.